 Heat 1 tablespoon rapeseed oil in a large, non-stick frying pan over a medium heat and sauté the onion, garlic and potatoes, with salt and pepper added, for 6–8 minutes or until golden brown.
 Add the flaked meat and sauté for a further 8–10 minutes, stirring occasionally.

 Remove the pan from the heat, stir in the spring onions, cornichons, lemon zest and juice and chopped herbs.
 Adjust the seasoning to taste.

-Place 1 fried egg on top of each portion of pig hash and serve immediately.
+Place 1 fried egg on top of each portion of pig hash, garnish with a little extra lemon zest, if you like, then serve immediately.